sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 For options than accept multiple values, the values must be in quotes and must be separated by commas.

-If you are using nodeports, an administrator must run the `logging/bin/es_nodeport_enable_open.sh` script to enable HTTPS access to Elasticsearch and to obtain the host and port values to use when specifying the connection options.
-After this script is run, HTTPS access to Elasticsearch remains enabled until either the `logging/bin/es_nodeport_disable_open.sh` script is run or the logging components are redeployed.
+If you are using nodeports, an administrator must run the `logging/bin/es_nodeport_enable.sh` script to enable HTTPS access to OpenSearch and to obtain the host and port values to use when specifying the connection options.
+After this script is run, HTTPS access to OpenSearch remains enabled until either the `logging/bin/es_nodeport_disable.sh` script is run or the logging components are redeployed.

 ## Query Options